JHuang251998/odin-recipes/README.md

 ## About
 Simple and basic webpage that contains links to a few recipes.
 Built using HTML.

 P.S.
-My very first webpage project while learning full stack development.
+My first webpage project while learning full stack development.

 ## Screenshots